Mental Health Awareness

 Certification and Validity

-On completion, learners receive a CPD-accredited certificate of achievement in Mental Health Awareness.
+On completion, learners receive a CPD-Accredited Certificate of Achievement in Mental Health Awareness.

 A refresher is recommended every 2 to 3 years, or sooner following significant changes to the workforce or working environment, following incidents where mental health was a factor, or where updated HSE or government guidance warrants review.
+For organisations appointing trained Mental Health First Aiders as part of their first aid arrangements, we can arrange accredited MHFA training through one of our specialist trainers as the natural next step.

 We deliver in-house training at your workplace or chosen venue across Manchester, Greater Manchester, and the wider North West.
 We also deliver nationally across England, including North England, South England, London, and Surrey.

 All sessions are led by experienced Prima Cura Training instructors.
-Every trainer holds an Enhanced DBS certificate.
+Groups are capped at 15 per trainer to protect the quality of hands-on learning.

 FAQs